Short-handed: Short-handed goals

 A short-handed goal is a goal scored in ice hockey when a team's on-ice players are outnumbered by the opposing team's.
-Normally, a team would be outnumbered because of a penalty incurred.
-However, the opposing team on the power play often only has one defenseman at the rear rather than the typical two, in favor of adding another attacker.
-This strategy can often be exploited by the short-handed team, if they do manage to get the puck out into the neutral zone leaving most of the opposing players behind, and the penalty killers may enjoy odd man rushes and breakaways against the single defenseman of the advantaged team.
-As previously noted, the suspension of icing rules also allows passes to be longer and the puck to be dumped and chased without stopping play.
-Unlike power play goals, short-handed goals cannot end penalties except if a short-handed goal is scored in overtime, which automatically ends the game.
+If the team on the power play scores a goal while the other team is short-handed, the penalty is over, except if a goal was scored during a major penalty or a match penalty in regulation time.
+In the Professional Women's Hockey League (PWHL) in North America, a minor penalty ends if either team scores a goal; a short-handed goal during a minor penalty is called a "jailbreak goal" in the PWHL for this reason.

 When one team pulls its goaltender near the end of a game to play with an extra attacker, any goal scored on the empty net is not considered to be short-handed, because there are equal numbers of players on ice for the teams.

 Short-handed goals are somewhat infrequent when a team is down one player, and some instances have occurred where two short-handed goals have been scored on the same penalty.
 Very rarely is a short-handed goal scored by a team that is down two players (the general approach when down two men is for the opposing team to assume the "iron cross:" establish a diamond shape with one forward, two defensemen and the goaltender, remain in the defensive zone, and clear the puck whenever possible, without making any effort to make an offensive play and jeopardize the already weakened defensive position).
 Former Philadelphia Flyers captain Mike Richards holds the record for most career 3-on-5 goals with three, having attained the last one during the 2008–09 season.
 The quickest trio of short-handed goals ever scored in a National Hockey League (NHL) game occurred on April 10, 2010, during a game at the TD Garden between the Boston Bruins and Carolina Hurricanes, when the Bruins scored three short-handed goals against Carolina's goaltender Cam Ward in only 1:04 of game time, during a minor hooking penalty to Bruins defenseman Matt Hunwick.
 The Boston Bruins also made NHL history for those short-handed goals, as it was the first time that a team scored three times on a single penalty kill (Daniel Paille, Blake Wheeler, Steve Bégin).
 The most short-handed goals ever scored in one NHL game by one team occurred on April 7, 1995, when the Winnipeg Jets scored four, the most since the end of the era of the Original Six teams of the NHL.